The Owl Tree

-The Owl Tree is a novella by Jenny Nimmo which was released in 1997.
+The Owl Tree is a 1997 children's novella by Jenny Nimmo.
 The story is about a boy, Joe, who tries to save an owl tree which his grandmother Granny Diamond is fond of and her neighbor, Mr Rock, who intends to cut down as it is too tall and blocking out the sunlight beneath it.
 It received the 1997 Smarties Book Prize Gold Award.